 The Galaxy S7 Edge offers pretty much identical specs to the standard Galaxy S7, but you get a bigger 5.5-inch screen that's absolutely spiffing for enjoying media on the move.
 It's an even better and more immersive way to take in mobile VR experiences, via Samsung's Gear VR headset.

 Not just that, but you also have Samsung's super-slick Edge design to marvel at every time you check your messages.
 That screen stretches around the edges of the phone, for a truly stunning finish.
-Of course, the same design work adorns the new Galaxy S8 and S8 Plus, with tiny bezels for an even more impressive appearance.
+Not quite as breathtaking as the S8+, but it's not far off.

 Check out our Galaxy S7 Edge review